Regulations and Laws

 Vessels transiting the St. Lawrence Seaway are subject to a number of Canadian and U.S. regulations.
 The following links provide an overview of some of these regulations.

 Information contained in the links noted below is provided by external sources.
-St.Lawrence Seaway Management Corporation and the Saint Lawrence Seaway Development Corporation are not responsible for the accuracy, reliability or currency of the information supplied by external sources.
+St.Lawrence Seaway Management Corporation and the Great Lakes St. Lawrence Seaway Development Corporation are not responsible for the accuracy, reliability or currency of the information supplied by external sources.
 Users wishing to rely upon this information should consult directly with the source of the information.

 The Canada Border Services Agency (CBSA) manages Canada’s borders by administering and enforcing about 90 domestic laws that govern trade and travel, as well as international agreements and conventions.